|

 A camera object is used in association with a photo object, and it provides necessary data for interior orientation of a photo.

-In classical aerial analogue camera, the format of a camera is indirectly expressed by a set of coordinates of fiducial marks.
+In classical aerial analog camera, the format of a camera is indirectly expressed by a set of coordinates of fiducial marks.

-In modern digital cameras, where the size of the pixel is known, and there is no fiducial mark in an old aerial camera sense, the 4 corners of the photo can be regarded as fiducial marks.
-In other words, we can compute coordinates of corner points based upon the pixel size.
-Then in IO, we simply give the row and column, or image rectangular coordinate, of those corner points, as observation.
-There is no need to do a measurement like a traditional aerial photo.
+In modern digital cameras, where the size of the pixel is known, and there is no fiducial mark as in an analog camera sense, the 4 corners of the photo could be regarded as fiducial marks.
+In other words, we can set the coordinate of the photo center to (0,0) and compute coordinates of corner points based upon the pixel size and the width and height of the photo.
+Once the coordinates of the LL and UR corners are set, coordinates of all other pixels in the photo can be computed.
+We can think of this resulting coordinate reference system as fiducial coordinate system in the analog camera sense.
+There is no need to do a measurement like the traditional aerial photo.

 The X Y axis in the camera calibration report defines the fiducial mark